These 1964 Alaska Earthquake Stories are amazing accounts from survivors of the biggest earthquake ever recorded in North America.

 No Place to Hide

 Ground fissures were opening up all around me as the earth began to shake more violently than ever before.
-Suddenly, I knew I could die if I didn't somehow …
+I was 17 years old and suddenly, I knew …

 I Remember 64

 I was 11 years old in 1964 and living with my parents in the Turnagain By The Sea residential area on Captain Cook Blvd.
-It was a snowy day, grey …
+It was a snowy day, gray …

 1964 Earthquake Memories Not rated yet